robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 }
 ```

 Just by doing that you get a speed increase from 18-20 seconds to just 5 seconds.
 Now that's what I call fast.
 But we can go faster.
-Having a byte arrays means that different threads can access the array at the same time, so no thread locking in required.
+Having a byte arrays means that different threads can access the array at the same time, so no thread locking is required.
 Thanks to the nice folks at Microsoft we have the [TPL - Task Parallel Library](http://blogs.msdn.com/b/pfxteam/).
-The inner 2 `for's`, the ones that set the pixels colors, can pe run in parallel:
+The inner 2 `for's`, the ones that set the pixels colors, can be run in parallel:

 ```
 Parallel.For(xx, xx + pixelateSize, x =>